 Baudry-Dutour: Wines

 The harvest at Baudry-Dutour is a mixture of machine-picking and hand-picking.
 For vines picked by machine, they perform what they call vendanges negatives; this is essentially cleaning the vines by hand, removing unhealthy or unripe fruit just before it is time to pick, what most other vignerons would refer to as toilettage or nettoyage.
-They then pick the fruit left on the vine by machine using the very latest equipment, including a machine with on-board optical sorting (as pictured).
-The ensuing vinifications vary according to the domaine and cuvée, so it is perhaps best to look at the wines on a domaine-by-domaine basis.
+They then pick the fruit left on the vine by machine using the very latest equipment, including a machine with on-board optical sorting (as pictured below – I watched the very start of the 2013 harvest in the vines just behind the Baudry-Dutour winemaking facilities at Domaine du Roncée).
+The ensuing vinifications vary according to the domaine and cuvée, so it is best to look at the wines on a domaine-by-domaine basis.

 Considering the number of different domaines Christophe and Jean-Martin have gathered together, the range of wines is (thankfully) quite straightforward.
-Each domaine produces just two wines, and here at Domaine de la Perrière these are a domaine cuvée and an old-vines cuvée.
+Each domaine produces just two or three wines, and here at Domaine de la Perrière these are lead by a domaine cuvée and an old-vines cuvée.